 Site RC10 lies in the Rio Cañete valley at 2880m asl in the arid temperate zone.
 It is just below the El Platanal HEP (G2).
-The valley at this point is narrow with a pronounced v-shaped profile and steep sides, often narrowing to gorge for short-sections before widening again.
+The valley at this point has a pronounced v-shaped profile and steep sides, often narrowing to gorge for short-sections before widening again.
 The flood plain is almost non-existant along much of this section.
-River flow is year-round and fast at this point as the channel narrows.
+River flow is significant year-round and very fast at the points where the channel narrows.

 There is little or no agricultural cultivation along this section of the Rio Cañete, which is dominated by riparian Alders, and tall thorn scrub with scattered Eucalyptus planted for timber and building materials.
 Above the narrow flood plain valley sides are arid, supporting a xeric vegetation with increased woody shrubs and trees lining some of the more sheltered ravines.
 The limited agricultural activity results from the narrow flood-plain.
 There is some evidence that at some point in the past the hillsides were terraced and farmed.

 This site retains the typical avifauna of the lower elevations with American Kestrel, Blue and Yellow Tanager, Scrub Blackbird, Black-necked Woodpecker, Golden Grosbeak, Chiguanco Thrush, Golden-billed Saltator, House Wren and Hooded Siskin being species that now reflect more strongly the temperature zone community.
 The hillsides at this elevation have relictual elements of the pacific woodlands that typify vegetative associations higher up the valley.